The root canal procedure. –

 Aids to the filing process.

-- Additionally, its thick, wet consistency serves as a lubricant for the filing action.
+- The wet, thick consistency of the paste also serves as a lubricant for the file.

 ▲ Section references – Ingle